-SSAT’s annual conference for data leaders has become an unmissable date in the calendar for both senior leaders in schools and data managers.
+SSAT’s annual conference for data leaders has become an unmissable date in the calendar for school senior leaders and data managers.
 It is an invaluable opportunity to gain insights from national experts and practitioners and network with like-minded professionals.
-This year we are delighted to announce another strong line-up of speakers, each of whom will be addressing one of the key issues that concern everyone with a responsibility for data in schools:
+This year we are delighted to announce another strong line-up of speakers, each of whom will be addressing key issues that concern everyone with a responsibility for data in schools:

 - What do I need to have ready for Ofsted?
 What will they expect to see and in what format?
 Are there things that I’m doing now that aren’t necessary?
 What’s on the horizon at Ofsted?

-- Have we done all we can to implement the new General Data Protection Regulations (GDPR)?
+- Have we done all we can to implement the new General Data Protection Regulation (GDPR)?
 How have other schools approached their new responsibilities?
 Have we got it right yet?

 Ofsted’s National Director Sean Harford will discuss Ofsted’s approach to using data, the new IDSR, outcomes, assessment and future inspection developments as well as addressing some of the hard-to-shift ‘Ofsted myths’.